 How can someone always be learning but never come to the knowledge of the truth?

-Matthew 24:14 – The gospel will preached to to all nations and then the end will come.
+Matthew 24:14 – And this gospel of the kingdom will be preached in the whole world as a testimony to all nations, and then the end will come.

-- The last days – We are in the last days now.
+1. The last days – We are in the last days now.
 Some people think that the world will get better and better until Jesus returns.
 This passage shows that this is not the case.
 There will be a lot of difficulties.
 There will be lots of sin.
 Here we see certain sins.
-These sins have always existed, but these sins specifically will increase to the point that they are marks of the last days.
+These sins have always existed, but they will increase to the point that they are marks of the last days.

-- They take advantage – The men who practice these things also take advantage of the weak.
-They tempt women.
-They play on the emotions of the women.
-All along they have their own sinful motivation.
-They use the women.
-They exploit their need for companionship or need for security.
-They will use these people and then cast them aside and move on to something else.
-We are not to use people.
+God does not want us to use people.
 We are not to take advantage of people.
 At the same time, we should be careful not to blindly follow others.
 We should be careful not to be led astray by various fleshly impulses.
 Use the discernment God has given you.
 Make use of the resources (Bible and godly counselors) so that we ourselves will not follow these types of people.